hurlbertlab/core-transient/Project-management/meetingNotes.md

  2. Strength of evidence for bimodality
  3. Course groups and addressing the # of individuals (Note: we should discuss this further, I think my brain shut off here)

+## Meeting notes: Allen, 2/23/14

+* In the data source table, include fields that describe decision making for temporal and spatial analysis grains and a note field for species describing decisions to exclude some records.
+* Have a look at Zach's work on the Ecological Data Wiki.
+We should be modifying our workflow to incorporate updating the Wiki on our end as well.
+Send Zach an email to see if he might create a how-to (template) document for posting on the Wiki.
+* Work towards having the scripts and workflow ready to pass on